njgibbon/docker-alpine-compare/README.md

 # docker-alpine-compare
 Compare the Docker Alpine Image with some others in different contexts.

-Compare Alpine, Debian, w/ openJDK8 and w/ Spring.
+Alpine, Debian, w/ OpenJDK8 and w/ Spring.

 **Prerequisites**: Docker, Maven3, Java8